colimartin/text_proc_song_lyrics/README.md

 ## Disclaimer:
 During the development of our project we did not use github for making updates so the gitlog is not accurate.
-I, Aidan, did roughly a little more than the first half of the code.
+Aidan did roughly a little more than the first half of the code.
-Then emailed it to Colin, who wrote the second half and set up the github.
-We also collaborated on numerous occasions in-person to collaborate.
+Colin wrote the second half and set up the github.
+We also met up in-person numerous times to collaborate.

 ## Contents:
 The repository contains the file "script.ipynb" which runs our code for the project.